 Imagine this: Your product has an optimized title, perfect backend keywords, and a strong BSR.
-Yet, Amazon’s shopping assistant Rufus recommends your competitors.
+Yet, Amazon’s shopping assistant Rufus still recommends your competitors.
 How is that possible?

 Amazon SEO in Transition: From Algorithm to COSMO & Rufus